 Pressure Treated Plywood

 Pressure-treated plywood is a type of plywood that has been treated with a chemical preservative under pressure.
 This chemical treatment helps to protect the wood from rot, decay, and insects.
+It extends the lifespan of the plywood, making it suitable for outdoor and wet environments where regular plywood would be prone to rot.

 Which glue is used in making pressure-treated plywood?